 Our family had experience with the Healthy Baby Contest.

 A couple years later, younger brother Monte White won 1st place in Waimea on the Island of Hawaiʻi (our old home town.)
-Monte is now a junior in high school; he still has his 1st place trophy (photos in the album show the later Monte – he was about as large as the trophy in 1998.)
+Monte recently graduated from college; he still has his 1st place trophy (photos in the album show the later Monte – he was about as large as the trophy in 1998.)